Challenges of Generating Structurally Diverse Graphs: Additional experiments

 \section{Additional experiments}

 \paragraph{Examples of generated graphs}

-Examples of generated graphs are shown in Figures~\ref{fig::portrait_genetic_all_graphs}-\ref{fig::netlsd_iggm_all_graphs}.
-We see that when combined with Portrait-Div, both Genetic and IGGM generate visually diverse and interesting structures.
-One can also notice that NetLSD tends to generate many extremely sparse graphs.
+Examples of generated graphs are shown in Figures~\ref{fig::portrait_genetic_all_graphs}-\ref{fig::gcd_iggm_all_graphs}.
+We see that when combined with Portrait-div, both Genetic and IGGM generate visually diverse and interesting structures.
+One can also notice that NetLSD tends to generate many extremely sparse graphs, while GCD generates more dense graphs.

-\paragraph{Visualizing graph characteristics} Figure~\ref{fig::2D_algorithms_appendix} visualizes various characteristics of generated graphs for the ER-mix baseline, IGGM, and the combination of Greedy, Genetics, and LocalOpt.
+\paragraph{Visualizing graph characteristics} Figure~\ref{fig::2D_algorithms_appendix} visualizes various characteristics of generated graphs for the ER-mix and GraphWorld baselines, IGGM, and the combination of Greedy, Genetic, and LocalOpt.
 It extends Figure~\ref{fig::2D_algorithms_main} from the main text.

 \paragraph{Extended numerical results} Table \ref{tabl::algos_results} extends the results from Table~\ref{tabl::algos_result_main} and also reports the standard deviation based on five independent trials.